vivekvision/PandasDataWrangling/PandasSyntax.md

 where function can be nested

-Multiple Condition
+# Multiple Condition if else

-Create or modify a column based on multiple conditions involving other columns
+#Create or modify a column based on multiple conditions involving other columns

 # Put all conditions into list
 Conditions = [ (df[‘col1’]==”T1”), (df[‘col2’] > df[‘col3’]), (df[‘col4’]==”T3”) ]